ron23/jekyll-now/_posts/2018-6-29-asyncModyleInitialization.md

 };
 {% endhighlight %}

-that's ok, but now whoever needs that will have to do:
+that's ok and now whoever needs that will have to do:

 {% highlight js %}
 require('dynamoWrapper')(doSomething)